Myths Part 2: The Science Behind Kratom Strains

 To account for the lack of technical definitions when it comes to kratom strains, most reputable vendors have in-house systems for classifying their kratom by effect, regardless of vein color or region.

-They still pay attention to alkaloid content and where the kratom was grown, but they don’t privilege this information over the feedback from real consumers.
+They may still pay attention to alkaloid content and where the kratom was grown (though not all vendors have this information), but they don’t privilege this information over the feedback from real consumers.
 As there’s no one-size-fits-all when it comes to kratom, we think a blended approach for classifying kratom strains is best.

 If you’ve ever bought cannabis from a dispensary, you’ve seen this in action.
 You can see the THC or CBD quantity on the label, and then use the budtender’s experience to guide the final purchasing decision.